Essential Travel Tools

 I like to fancy myself a pretty good travel planner.
 At least that’s what I hear from those who have been on trips with me.

 I can rattle off all kinds of tips to places I’ve been, especially if I’ve been multiple times, like Australia or France.
-But where do I get my intel when I’m planning a trip to somewhere I’ve never been?
+When it’s a new destination, I bring out the big guns.
+I’m talking about things that help me organize before a big (or small) trip.

-I’m a Google docs user for most of my trips.
-I like taking a lot of notes on what I want to see, and organizing those notes by things like neighborhood.
+I like taking a lot of notes on what I want to see and organizing those notes by things like neighborhood.
 I include restaurants I want to try around the sightseeing I want to do.
 Some of them get quite intense, depending on the timeline I’m working with.

 It’s especially helpful when you’re traveling with a group, as they’re shareable with others.
 Those travel buddies can add notes to the document you create, even highlighting must-sees for them.